openxthinking/bullet-docs/docs/customization.md

 ---
 #### Analytics
-In this section you can add your Pinterest pixel, TikTok pixel and Other pixels and trackers.
+In this section, you can add your Pinterest pixel, TikTok pixel, and Other pixels and trackers.

 ?> Trackers will slow down your website.